Safety Alert: Lifejacket batch fails testing - RECALL

 A subsequent batch of the same model Jarvis Walker lifejacket with a loop on each side of the jacket to better secure the waistband and both foam blocks.
 Model: Adult PFD 1, Batch: Multiple batches.

-Watch the Australian Competition and Consumer Commission ACCC website for any product recall advice.
+Watch the Australian Competition and Consumer Commission ACCC product safety website for any product recall advice.

 MSV advises all boaters to: